cj2001/graph_basics_demo/README.md

 ### How to run the code here

 You will need to set up a Neo4j database and have access to Jupyter Notebook or JupyterLab.
-There are many ways you can do this, but here are two recommended ways:
+There are many ways you can do this, but here are two convenient ways:

 1. [Neo4j Sandbox](https://dev.neo4j.com/sandbox)